 $90,000 to $100,000 for other professions

 $25,000-$30,000 per year for doctors and dentists

 $12,500-$15,000 per year for other professions

 No – the program is intended as a partnership between the state and the local community to recruit and retain health professionals.
 Funds must be provided by the employer.

 If you are self-employed or your employer is unable to provide the match, another local entity can provide these funds (a community foundation, a local hospital, etc).
 At this time, the Office of Rural Health does not have resources to assist with matching funds.

-No. The NHSC State Loan Repayment program can be done before or after the State Loan Repayment program, but you cannot participate in both simultaneously.
+No. The NHSC State Loan Repayment program can be done before or after the State Loan Repayment program, but you cannot participate in both programs simultaneously.

 If you previously participated in Student Loan Forgiveness, you must complete that obligation before participating in one of the Loan Repayment Programs.

 Please let the Office of Rural Health know of any other programs for which you may have an obligation, as this could affect which program we recommend.

 Government or commercial educational loans in the student's name.